salesforce-ux/design-system/CONTRIBUTING.md

 It's important to know that `slds-button_brand` will only be associated to the button component via this `@restrict`chain.
 Each rule uses its `@restrict` to declare its place in the hierarchy - **it is not the the file that tells us to which component a selector belongs**

-For a more complex example, see: https://github.com/salesforce-ux/design-system-internal/blob/summer-17/ui/components/combobox/base/_index.scss
+For a more complex example, see: https://github.com/salesforce-ux/design-system/blob/master/ui/components/combobox/base/_index.scss

-While there is a handful of annotations used throughout the codebase, you'll only need to know a few to get started:
+While there are a handful of annotations used throughout the codebase, you'll only need to know a few to get started:

 * `@base`: creates a new component
 * `@variant`: a component implementation with corresponding markup